Lunaris-Project/lunaris-installer/README.md

 2. Choose packages to install from various categories
 3. Start the installation
 4. Enter your sudo password when prompted
+5. Choose whether to install dotfiles
+6. If installing dotfiles, choose whether to backup existing configuration
-5. Wait for the installation to complete
+7. Wait for the installation to complete
-6. Log out and select Lunaris from your display manager
+8. Log out and select HyprLuna from your display manager

 ## Package Categories